HaarigerHarald/geant4_pybind/README.md

 Alternative Python bindings for [Geant4](https://geant4.web.cern.ch/) via [pybind11](https://github.com/pybind/pybind11).
 It is loosely based on g4py, but retains an API closer to the standard C++ API and does not depend on Boost.Python.

 It currently includes all g4py bindings plus a large portion of very commonly used classes and functions that aren't currently present in g4py.
-However, it is still off from replicating the full Geant4 API and is thus (currently) only applicable for simple simulations.
+However, it is still off from replicating the full Geant4 API.

 ## Installation